A Carolina gopher frog. Photo by Dustin Smith, NC Zoo

 Would either of us kiss a frog?
-You bet, if it helps protect them from extinction.
+You bet if it helps protect them from extinction.
 But we better kiss them quick as they may not be with us much longer.
 What?

-Over 40% of frogs, classified as amphibians, are at risk of extinction.
+, classified as amphibians, are at risk of extinction.
 Their decline is one of the most critical threats to biodiversity on our planet.
 And since frogs are an indicator of the health of our environment, we are definitely worried.
 Climate change, pollution, disease, and loss of habitat are the main culprits.

 Why should we help?

-First of all they are cute!
+First of all, they are cute!
 But more important as Dustin Smith, Curator-Reptiles, Amphibians, Fish & Invertebrates at the NC Zoo says “frogs play an important role as both predator and prey.
 As an indicator species, they inform us on how healthy our wetlands are.”